gerritjvv/pjson/README.md

 If you are using this library in a backend to send data to Java Script, you need to escape your strings according to the document here: http://timelessrepo.com/json-isnt-a-javascript-subset.

+## Charsets and language encodings

+The fastest Charset is used which is the "ISO-8859-1" charset (optimized in java 1.7).
+To use different language encodings please see the ```pjson.core/bts->lazy->json``` functions.

 ## Usage

 ### Clojure